14 Creepy Things Google May Know About You

-You're not gonna believe all the info Google has on you...but it's true.
+You're not going to believe all the info Google has on you...but it's true.
 And here's what you can do about it.

 Everywhere you’ve gone

 Google keeps track of your location history—as reported by your mobile device (assuming your “location” is on), according to Rami Yermiya, a cybersecurity expert and founder and president of Dignotion, a New York City digital marketing technologies company.
 Check out your location history at your Google Maps Timeline, and you’ll see how comprehensive it actually is.
 Don’t enjoy feeling like you’re being tracked?
 You can change your settings here, as well as delete your location history, however, law enforcement can still subpoena your location history, meaning, essentially: you even if you delete it, it’s not really gone.
-Google isn’t the only technology that is invading your privacy—find out everything your smartphone knows about you.
+However, there is an easy way to see and delete all of your Google activity.

 Everywhere you’re going

 When you Google “my flights,” you’ll get a list of all your upcoming air travel plans.
 According to Yermiya, this info is pulled from your emails, which makes it even creepier.
-And there doesn’t seem to be much you can do about it if you’re buying tickets online and using Gmail as your point of contact.
+Google isn’t the only technology that is invading your privacy—find out everything your smartphone knows about you.
+Unfortunately, there doesn’t seem to be much you can do about it if you’re buying tickets online and using Gmail as your point of contact.
 And that brings us to…

 The contents of all your emails

 If you use Gmail, then Google is going to have access to the contents of your emails.
 There’s not much you can do about this (except deleting your Gmail account), but you can tell Google not to use your Gmails to target you for advertisements.
-Click on your Google Ad Settings and you’ll have the option to turn off your “ads personalization,” Yermiya advises.
-Note that doing so won’t turn off advertisements and won’t stop Google from collecting your info.
-Turning off “ad personalization” won’t stop Google from learning about you via any other information you allow them access to.
-But it will keep you from accessing your profile!
+Check your Google Ad Settings and you’ll have the option to turn off your “ads personalization,” Yermiya advises.
+Note that doing so won’t turn off all advertisements and won’t stop Google from collecting your info.
+Turning off “ads personalization” won’t stop Google from learning about you via any other information you allow them access to.
+But it will keep them from accessing your profile!
 So consider carefully before you click to “OFF.”
 Check out these cybersecurity secrets hackers don’t want you to know.

 Your approximate age

-After clicking on Google Ad Settings, you can scroll down to see the dossier (er, “profile”) Google’s put together on you.
-The first thing that pops up is your age.
+If you haven’t turned off “ads personalization” in your Google Ad Settings, you can scroll down to see the dossier (er, “profile”) Google’s put together on you.
+The first thing that pops up is their guess at your age range and sex.
 It’s Google’s guesstimate, based on the information they’ve collected about you.
-Google isn’t the only one targeting you, here’s how to turn them Facebook’s creepily accurate advertisements.
+Google isn’t the only one targeting you, here’s how to turn off Facebook’s creepily accurate advertisements.

 Your phone number

-On the lefthand side of the My Activity screen, if you click on “My Account,” you’ll be taken to your Account Screen.
+On the left-hand side of the My Activity screen, if you click on “My Account,” you’ll be taken to your Account Screen.
 In the middle column of that page, click on, “Your Personal Info,” and you’ll see precisely that: all your personal info, including your phone number.
-If you don’t want Google to have your number, click on the right-arrow, and you’ll have the option to delete it.
+You might even have entered it into your Google Account yourself way back when.
+However, if you don’t want Google to have your number, click on the right-arrow, and you’ll have the option to delete it.
+Speaking of phone numbers, here’s how to protect yourself from scam calls.

 Everything you search for on Google